-We really need to look into the state of refugee issues and other man-made crises like poverty, hunger and drought; in order to understand the significance of the concept of Zakat in today’s reality.
+We really need to look into the state of refugee issues and other man-made crises like poverty, hunger, and drought; in order to understand the significance of the concept of Zakat in today’s reality.

-The UNCHR (United Nations High Commissioner for Refugees)reported there were 68.5 million forcibly displaced people in the world mainly from countries like Syria, Sudan, Iraq, Afghanistan, Myanmar and Venezuela respectively.
+The UNCHR (United Nations High Commissioner for Refugees)reported there were 68.5 million forcibly displaced people in the world mainly from countries like Syria, Sudan, Iraq, Afghanistan, Myanmar, and Venezuela respectively.

-Then there are poverty-stricken countries like Uganda, Yemen, Haiti, Tajikistan, Uzbekistan and Tanzania, where millions of people are suffering from hunger, famine, homelessness and lack of healthcare.
+Then there are poverty-stricken countries like Uganda, Yemen, Haiti, Tajikistan, Uzbekistan, and Tanzania, where millions of people are suffering from hunger, famine, homelessness and lack of healthcare.

 Many charitable organizations like Muslim Aid, Transparent Hands, and Edhi Foundation are collecting funds through Zakat, which are used to provide basic life provisions like food, water, clothing, medicine and shelter for the poor and needy.

-Relief Aid agencies like Islamic Aid and Human Concern International, take Zakat donations from donors and use them to provide aid to the refugees, who are forced to flee from their own countries to save themselves from war, tortures and all sorts of assaults.
+Relief Aid agencies like Islamic Aid and Human Concern International, take Zakat donations from donors and use them to provide aid to the refugees, who are forced to flee from their own countries to save themselves from war, torture and all sorts of assaults.

 Today about 1.8 billion Muslims inhabit the world and possibly it is the only religion on Earth that is growing rapidly than it was expected.
 This definitely increases the potential to collect size-able Zakat donations which can be used for the betterment of humanity around the world.

-Consequences of not Giving Zakat:
+Consequences of Not Giving Zakat